EgoHumanoid: Unlocking In-the-Wild Loco-Manipulation with Robot-Free Egocentric Demonstration: Related Work

 \subsection{Humanoid Loco-Manipulation}

 Humanoid loco-manipulation couples locomotion and manipulation, as well as task planning, where both reliable execution and scalable supervision remain challenging.
+Note that ``whole-body'' here is used at the task level rather than full joint-level actuation.
 Inspired by humanoid whole-body control~\cite{omnih2o, videomimic, beyondmimic, pan2025ams}, emerging works build loco-manipulation skills with reinforcement learning, typically relying on specifically modeled objects in simulation, carefully designed rewards, and learning curricula to handle the strong coupling between base motion and arm–hand interaction~\cite{he2025viral, falcon, yin2025visualmimic, zhao2025resmimic}.
+However, these methods face scaling bottlenecks such as per-contact physics tuning, intractable affordance modeling, and unmodeled hardware non-idealities.
 In parallel, recent works explore scaling supervision through motion- or language-conditioned generation, aiming to lower the burden of expensive robot teleoperation needed for new tasks~\cite{fu2025demohlm, ding2025humanoidvla, xue2025leverb, taouil2025physically}.
 VLA policies have been developed from manipulation methods as well, by extending models with lower-body robot action commands~\cite{jiang2025wholebodyvla, zhong2025humanoidexo, gr00t1.6} or motion targets~\cite{luo2025sonic, boston, helix02}.
 Despite this progress, most pipelines still scale primarily through robot-centered data or constrained setups, enduring the lack of environmental diversity and laborious data collection process, which prevents studying generalization in human-centric scenes.
 In sharp contrast, we treat robot-free egocentric human demonstrations as a scalable source of diverse whole-body behaviors to complement robot data, and we provide a starting point to co-train a humanoid VLA with two sources of data corpus through explicit view and action alignment.